 Who said the above quote?
 Manchester United’s Eric Cantona.

 While this quote is true, in soccer, you need to have control of your emotions so you don’t let them get the better of you.
 If you get too emotional, you might overreact and get a red card or let one mistake get you down and effect your game.
+So it’s a balancing act, where you want to play with intensity but also remain calm so you’re ready to slot the ball home when given the chance to score.

 You can learn a lot from watching the greats in the game of soccer.
 Sometimes you might just need a role model to emulate while on the field.
 When you’re getting ready to play, visualize a player you admire and adopt their style of play.